johnshew/NagbotOnGraph/README.md

 * A Mongo database

 With this in place:
-* Create a .env file containing important keys the application will use
+* Create a .env file containing the keys the application will use
 * Start the application and run it locally

 These steps are covered here a bit more detail.

-### Configure the Bot and LUIS services
+## Configure the Bot and LUIS services

 Instructions on creating a bot and luis applications are here:  `!!!
 TODO`

-You will need to config your Bot enpoints to support the API and login directs.
+You will need to config your Bot endpoints to support the API and login redirects.

-For the login redirects you will neet to add http://localhost:8080 to test locally.
+For the login redirects, to test locally, you will neet to add http://localhost:8080.

-For the bot API you will need to configure it to http://localhost:3978 to test locally.
+For the bot API, to test locally, you will need to configure it support http://localhost:3978.

-### Instantiate a Mongo database
+## Instantiate a Mongo database

 For testing locally it is very easy to configure a mongodb container and run it on docker.
 No special setup needs to be done and the app will create the database on starup.

 Various options exist for hosted Mongo DB solutions - we are currently using Azure CosmosDB.

-### Create the .env file
+## Create the .env file

 Create an .evn file with the following keys: